Holo-Host/hc-multiplexer/README.md

 ```
 Add the binary path shown to LAIR_CLI_PATH in step 3

-2. Compile and package your happ and UI files (usuall `npm run package`)
+2. Compile and package your happ and UI files (usually `npm run package`)

 3. Create a `multiplexer/.env` file with:
 ```